 Later in the morning I transferred 2 jerry cans of fuel to the main tank.
-It seemed that there was less wind and gusts then yesterday a fact confirmed by the forecasts that now predict force 4-5 for tomorrow.
+It seemed that there was less wind and gusts then yesterday a fact confirmed by the forecasts that now predicted force 4-5 for tomorrow.
 Nevertheless the gale warnings for Samos Sea were still in effect.

 I read a lot and I was tossed a lot.
 Fortunately I was able to keep the tent for a good part of the day.

 For dinner I went ashore, tired of the motion, and tried the Italian restaurant.
 The same attractive Albanian waitress, Anna, was there who now seems to be the cook.
-The food however was not spectacular a far cry from the old days.
+The food however was not spectacular, a far cry from the old days.

 The night was, once again, very gusty.